TotalTechGeek/DiscreteCrypt/readme.md

 The tool will grab the necessary dependencies to build the project (like cryptopp, digestpp, and my modified kuznyechik library).

 This tool is developed to compile with g++, clang (aliased as g++), and Mingw32_64.
-The compiler must have C++11 support, previous compilers are untested.
+The compiler must have C++11 support.

+If building on Windows, it is recommended that you build the project from either [cmder](http://cmder.net/) or a unix-like shell.

 MSVC support may be added in the future.